Effects of Ketamine Use: Short-Term, Long-Term, Side Effects, and Treatment

 Like its sister drug CP, ketamine is a dissociative anesthetic, and it’s popular on the party scene thanks to its high and dissociative effects.
 However, it’s easy to get ketamine abuse wrong because of its potency; it’s more powerful than speed or coke weight for weight, so it’s easy to accidentally overdose.

-Ketamine is typically injected or snorted , but it can be smoked or taken in pill form.
-The effects of smoking it or swallowing it tend to be less intense than directly injecting it.
+Ketamine is typically injected or snorted, but it can be smoked or taken in pill form.
+The effects of smoking it or swallowing it tend to be less intense than those of directly injecting it.
 In some cases, it’s used as a date rape drug, as it’s odorless and colorless.

 Ketamine produces an abrupt high that lasts for about an hour.
 It starts around 2 to 5 minutes after the dose has been smoked or swallowed.
 With injection, it happens around 30 seconds after the injection has occurred.